awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-api.md

 #### Example<a name="w3ab1c43b7c11c17"></a>

 This example demonstrates the following:
-+ Creates an Amazon ES domain named `streaming-logs`
++ Creates an Amazon ES domain that is named `streaming-logs`
 + Configures a cluster with six instances of the m3\.medium\.elasticsearch instance type and three dedicated master nodes of the same type
 + Enables zone awareness
 + Configures VPC endpoints for the domain